-A Road-Flooding Fix Is Coming to California State Park
+A Road-Flooding Fix for California State Park

 The Takeaway: Park visitors and bayside neighbors will enjoy a safer, more accessible area because a group organized by NOAA’s Science Collaborative studied and rated various adaptation options.